Protesters shout abuse at Prime Minister's school visit

-Dozens of noisy protesters flocked to a Christchurch school the Prime Minister was visiting today.
+Dozens of noisy protesters flocked to a North Canterbury school the Prime Minister was visiting today.

 Jacinda Ardern was at Tuahiwi School and things turned sour when she left this afternoon.